jvcjunior/jvcjunior/README.md

-### Hi there 👋
+## 👋  Hy, my name is Valter Jr:
 <!--
-**jvcjunior/jvcjunior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Graduated in Computer Science, Frontend developer with 9+ years of experience in projecting and maintaining Web applications using HTML, CSS, JS, Angular, React, IONIC and others frameworks.

-Here are some ideas to get you started:
+## About Me

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Angular projects

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about scalability, performance in javascript apps.

-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on react/node projects.

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with scalability, performance in node.

-- 💬 Ask me about ...
+- 💬 Ask me about anything :)

-- 📫 How to reach me: ...
+- 📫 How to reach me: Just scream  my name and I'll be there. 😄

-- 😄 Pronouns: ...
+- 😄 Pronouns: happy

-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm from Brazil, but living i n Paraguay.
--->
+--!>